 “He’s a Standard Schnauzer.”

 “It’s normal for a cat to be afraid of a dog.
-And some Schnauzers do attack cats.”
+And Schnauzers do attack cats.”

 The old man shook his head.
 “Not my Schnauzer.
 He wouldn’t hurt anyone.”

 “The dog is planning to kill me,” the cat said to the vet.
 “He taunts me every night.”

-“Is there anything you can do for him?” the old man asked.
+“Is there anything you can do to make the cat relax?” the old man asked.

 “I’ll give you a prescription for diazepam.
 It will help calm his fear.”

 The old man smiled at the cat.
 “Let’s try it.”

 After leaving the animal hospital, the old man drove to a pharmacy and ordered the diazepam.
 When he got home, he mixed the drug in the cat food and put it in a bowl.